6 Conclusions, applications, and perspectives

 An extended version of this discussion can be found in ref.
 (Caruel and Truskinovsky 2018, sec.
 6).

-The prototypical nature of the main model formulated for the study of the collective conformational change among an ensemble of interconnected cross-bridges (see Chapter 4), makes it relevant to beyond the muscle context.
+The prototypical nature of the main model formulated for the study of the collective conformational change among an ensemble of interconnected cross-bridges (see Chapter 4), makes it relevant to beyond the context of muscle contraction.
 It describes a molecular device capable of converting a continuous input (in the form of an external load change in the case of muscles) into an all-or-none output.
 Such conversion mechanism is ubiquitous in cellular physiology.

 A first example is the cooperative zippering of SNAREpins presented in Section 4.3.7.
 Another example is provided by the transduction channels in the hair cells bundle of the auditory system.
 In these bundles, the motion induced by the sound waves triger the opening and closing of elastic ion gates in response to the deformation of the cilia of the cells, see (Bormuth et al. 2014).
 A last example is the analogy that can be drawn between the cross-bridge model and the models of collective unzipping for adhesive clusters containing bundles of bistable proteins, such as integrins or cadherins, connected to elastic substrates (Erdmann and Schwarz 2007; Yao and Gao 2006; Gao, Qian, and Chen 2011).